awesome-panel/awesome-panel/README.md

-  docker.system-prune                     The docker system prune command will free up space jupyter.notebook                        Run jupyter notebook package.build                           Builds the awesome-panel package) panel.bootstrap-dashboard               Starts the Panel Server and serves the Bootstrap Dashboard App sphinx.build                            Build local version of site and open in a browser sphinx.copy-from-project-root           We need to copy files like README.md into docs/_copy_of_project_root sphinx.livereload                       Start autobild documentation server and open in browser.
+  docker.system-prune                     The docker system prune command will free up space jupyter.notebook                        Run jupyter notebook package.build                           Builds the awesome-panel package) sphinx.build                            Build local version of site and open in a browser sphinx.copy-from-project-root           We need to copy files like README.md into docs/_copy_of_project_root sphinx.livereload                       Start autobild documentation server and open in browser.